+The matter of mitigating structural damages due to fires can be addressed, in part, with better/additional firefighting equipment as well as training for the firefighting personnel.
 The major population changes occur during the summer months.
 This increase in population is directly correlated to an increase in boating/water vehicle accidents.
 Many of the water accidents are due to vacationers/part-time residents of the Township.
 With the population of the Township nearly doubling during the summer months, additional public safety personnel (specifically marine patrol) is needed on the lakes, a major draw to the area.
 Additional educational materials would also be beneficial.

 2. The second tier of most significant hazards include dam failures and wildfires.

 Many of the summer residents/visitors utilize the amenities that are provided by the local bodies of water.
 Therefore, it is imperative that the dams are properly maintained, not only for the tourism aspect, but for the safety of the residents that live downstream of the dams.
 Regarding the wildfires, a large portion of the township is heavily forested and as a result each and every year there is a danger of wildfires.
 Due to the dangers that wildfires pose to the Township, it is imperative that the firefighters and the proper equipment and training to handle these fires.

-3. The third tier of most significant hazards include severe winter/summer weather conditions (snowstorms, ice/sleet storms, tornadoes, high winds, thunderstorms, and extreme high and low temperatures), and infrastructure failure.
+The third tier of most significant hazards include severe winter/summer weather conditions (snowstorms, ice/sleet storms, tornadoes, high winds, thunderstorms, and extreme high and low temperatures), and infrastructure failure.

 This Township is not heavily populated and is spread out over the Township.
 There are not sufficient warning sirens for the Township, additional sirens would provide a means to alert the public of severe weather and other dangerous situations.
 In addition, pack-up generators for the sirens would also be needed for times when the power is out.
 A second measure to address the severe weather conditions is for families to have a Family Disaster Kit and the training on how to store/utilize them.
 The Township is primarily rural and without its own emergency services, therefore, the disaster kit would be very beneficial.